 - go snorkeling in Cham Island – this is a great activity even though you might not have the chance to experience it outside of high season.
 Take a speedboat ride, explore sea life, and have a traditional seafood lunch.

-- explore Marble Mountain: climb the many stairs, explore cave temples, and the amazing views from the Son Tra Peninsula.
+- explore Marble Mountain: climb the many stairs, explore cave temples, and enjoy the amazing views from the Son Tra Peninsula.

-- Nui Than Tai Hot Spring Park from Da Nang – spend your day in the outdoor and indoor hot spring bathing areas, and experience hot mineral bathing in Long Huyet lake, mineral mud bath, Onsen.
+- Nui Than Tai Hot Spring Park from Da Nang – spend your day in the outdoor and indoor hot spring bathing areas, and experience hot mineral bathing in Long Huyet Lake, mineral mud bath, Onsen.

 Have more time to spend in Vietnam?
 Book a Vietnam Tour